 Full-time Commissioner

 Mr. Cragg-Gore was born and raised in downtown Toronto by an East Indian mother and a Caucasian father.
-He holds a Bachelor degree in Political Science and Psychology as well as a law degree from McGill University, with an interest in aboriginal law and aboriginal legal perspectives.
+He holds a Bachelor degree in Political Science and Psychology as well as a combined Civil and Common Law degree (BCL/JD) from McGill University, with an interest in aboriginal law and aboriginal legal perspectives.
+Mr. Cragg-Gore is fluent in English, French, Spanish, and also has proficiency in Portuguese and Hindi.

 Jose Ordonez